 In past years, if you had a Zoo membership that got you in free to Zoo Lights.
-But since COVID in 2020, and a switch to drive-thru only, Zoo Lights is no longer free for members, but you’ll get a small discount.
-And remember, you still have to pay for parking.
+But since 2020, Zoo Lights is no longer free for members, but you’ll get a small discount.
+And remember, you still have to pay for parking – unless you choose the drive-through option.
 This event adds up very quickly, even if you have a Zoo membership, as a family of 4 you’re going to spend at least $70 with tickets and parking!
 However, some families may qualify for discounted $12 tickets, (Oregon Trail, WIC etc.)

 Where: Oregon Zoo in Washington Park

 Drive-Through Cost: $65/car for non-members, $52 for members (20% off)

 Walk-Through Cost: $24/adults, $19/kids (age 2-11).
 Members 20% off: $19.2/adults, $15.20/kids

 3. Christmas Festival of Lights at The Grotto

 The Grotto is one of our favorite places year round.
 And it’s especially colorful during the festival of lights.
 This Catholic shrine and garden is all decked out in lights, there are chorus performances and concerts and of course hot chocolate and meandering.

 When: Friday Nov 25 through Thursday Dec 19, 2022 (closed Christmas Day)

 Where: The Grotto, 8501 NE Skidmore St, Portland, OR 97220